 - And most importantly, stretch!
 Without stretching, your muscles will become short and tight.
 5 minutes of gentle stretching after exercise will extend flexibility and strength, in turn supporting your joints.

-- And finally, enjoy a sit down and a nice glass of wine – you’ve earned it!
+- And finally, enjoy a sit down and a nice cool refreshing drink – you’ve earned it!

 How to cope with altitude sickness